 In many cases, however, this couldn’t be further from the truth.

-Online counseling programs provide students the opportunity to learn at home on their own time.
-Online counseling degree students are able to manage their further education while still supporting their family and pursuing professional opportunities.
+Online counseling programs provide students the opportunity to learn at home in their own time.
+Online counseling degree students can manage their further education while still supporting their family and pursuing professional opportunities.

 While engaged in an online program, students will enhance their virtual skills.
-It is no surprise that technology is becoming more of an integrated part in our education systems.
+It is no surprise that technology is becoming more of an integrated part of our education systems.